chapel-lang/chapel/modules/standard/Socket.md

 reuseaddr: Boolean - optional parameter, default value = true
 ```

 Bind is responsible for binding any socket to a specified address and port.
-Here the socket can be anything either a UDP or a TCP Socket. listen under the hood will can in bind to bind `tcpListener` to address and port.
+Here the socket can be anything either a UDP or a TCP Socket. listen under the hood will call in `bind` to bind `tcpListener` to address and port.
 With either tcpConn or udpSocket that isn't a requirement as the system assigns any free port and localhost address to them by default.

 While `tcpConn` is in a connected state when they are created `udpSocket` are connectionless they are just waiting for the user to use them for sending and receiving purpose only.
 But for sending and receiving purpose user might require a socket to have a known address that is when bind will be useful for `udpSocket`.